meteor/meteor/outlines/accounts.md

 1. What does Meteor do for you?
     1. Standardized concept of userId in DDP
     2. accounts-base package that has a standard user database, and can be plugged with different login systems
-2. The fastest way to get set up for a prototype- accounts-ui
+2. The fastest way to get set up for a prototype: accounts-ui
     1. List of easy to set up login providers, code examples
     2. Read more about accounts user interfaces later
 3. Password login